length

 • Spectacular walking in the rugged and remote Tōhoku region

-• Soothing onsen, historic shrines and temples, and the freshest seafood
+• Soothing onsen, historic shrines and temples, and fresh seafood

 • Wonderful Japanese hospitality